-1. A student who believes that he or she has not been treated in a manner reflective of the Code of Civility should report such behavior to the appropriate building level administrator.

-- 2. A parent, guardian or community member who believes that he or she has not been treated in a manner reflective of the Code of Civility should report such behavior to the staff member's immediate supervisor or the student's appropriate building level administrator. - 3.
+- 1. A student who believes that he or she has not been treated in a manner reflective of the Code of Civility should report such behavior to the appropriate building level administrator. - 2.
+A parent, guardian or community member who believes that he or she has not been treated in a manner reflective of the Code of Civility should report such behavior to the staff member's immediate supervisor or the student's appropriate building level administrator. - 3.
 An employee who believes that he or she has not been treated in a manner reflective of the Code of Civility should address the concern through the appropriate supervisory chain.
 If personal harm is threatened, the employee shall notify their supervisor and may also contact law enforcement.
 If a communication such as voice mail or e-mail or any type of written communication is demeaning, abusive, threatening or obscene the employee is not obligated to respond. - 4.
 Any visitor on school district property who has breached this Civility Code may be directed to leave the premises by an administrator or security officer.
-If such person does not immediately and willingly leave, law enforcement may be called
+If such person does not immediately and willingly leave, law enforcement may be called.

-Classroom Discipline Plan
+Classroom Behavior Plan

-Each teacher will send home a copy of their classroom discipline plan with rules and consequences.
-At any time, a staff member may address inappropriate behavior.
-Students are to respect the authority of every adult in the building.
+Each teacher will send home a copy of their grade level behavior plan with rules and consequences.
+Students are to respect every adult in the building and follow first request so we have a safe and respectful learning environment.

 - Keep hands and feet to yourself

 - Line order

 - Four on the floor (legs of chairs)

 - Use voice level set by the teacher (0 = no talking to 4 = playground voice)

-- Listen and follow directions
+- Follow staff's first request

 - Take turns

 - Be ready to work

 - Do your best

 - Stay on task

+- Use technology appropriately